enepac/basalang/dev/_reflection.md

 ### Key Insight:
 This layer forms the foundation of all audio responsiveness — from real-time ASR to live interviewer detection — and should remain observable, testable, and override-friendly even in production builds.

+---

+### 🪞 Reflection — S2-T01F

+Voiceprint capture introduces our first personalization layer for ASR filtering.
+Using a single-sample fingerprint (mean of 1-second buffer) is a simple yet practical starting point.
+The challenge will be differentiating the speaker in multi-speaker sessions — this lays the groundwork.

+Color-coded feedback and continuous calibration are possible future enhancements.

+---